jqueryscript/ChatGPT-Resources/README.md

 - [loopgpt](https://github.com/farizrahman4u/loopgpt) - Modular Auto-GPT Framework.
 - [e2b](https://github.com/e2b-dev/e2b) - Your own virtual developer. e2b lets you build & deploy specialized AI agents that build software for you based on your instructions.
 - [LordGPT](https://github.com/Cytranics/LordGPT) - An AI Autonomous Agent that can complete a wide range of tasks unassisted.
 Built using python and OpenAI / Azure GPT Models.
+- [Free-AUTO-GPT-with-NO-API](https://github.com/IntelligenzaArtificiale/Free-AUTO-GPT-with-NO-API) - A repository that offers a simple version of Autogpt, an autonomous AI agent capable of performing tasks independently.

 ## Libraries